Arkorede/lendsqr-fe-test/README.md

 ## Features

 - authentication
-- List of users and their details
+- List of users and their details.
+- Filtering of users based on their organization, username, email, phone number, date joined, and status.
 - toggling of status of users on the user details page (Active, Inactive, Pending and Blacklisted).

 ## Technologies Used